-Online dating/matrimony market is over-crowded with applications globally but the core problem of finding a trustworthy partner and dealing with authenticity is not yet tackled by any of the existing apps.
+The online dating and matrimony market is overcrowded with applications globally but the core problem of finding a trustworthy partner and dealing with authenticity is not yet tackled by any of the existing apps.

 This leads to the existence of either hook-up apps or matrimony apps being sold under the guise of “dating apps,” leaving a huge void for the need in the market for “relationship apps.”
 GoGaga presents a unique solution with a pure-play “relationships app.”